divad1196/cv_david_hugoframework/content/CV/skills.md

 * Started to learn in 2018
 * Mostly frontends: Vuejs, ReactJS, AlpineJs, Jquery, CSS/SCSS, bootstrap.
   Nb: I don't have a graphical skill, meaning I am usually not the one creating the design.
-* Also did some projects on: algorithms implementations, rendering, scrapping (puppeteer), ML (Tensorflow for handgesture recognition) and WebRTC/streaming
+* Also did some projects on: algorithms implementations, rendering, scrapping (puppeteer), ML (Tensorflow for hand gesture recognition) and WebRTC/streaming

 ### 5. Java
 * Started to learn in 2019